 To celebrate my mother’s 54th birthday, we chose a traditional café on the Left Bank in the 6th Arrondissement.
 I still remember the warm atmosphere, mirrored walls, the white table cloths and the waiters dressed in their traditional long white aprons.
 It was just how I had imagined it would be.
 When I got my entree, after confidently ordering from the menu what I thought truite, I looked down and saw this slimy piece of meat covered in a mustard sauce.
 After one bite, I knew that something was wrong and immediately sent it back.
 I had learned the hard way that tripe is not a fish!!!

 But since then, I have been to Paris many times and highly recommend these spots for great French cuisine.

 Fauchon, at 26 place de la Madeleine, has wonderful gourmet items.

 Maille: For the famous French mustards and other specialty food items.

 Laduree: At 75 Avenue des Champs-Elysees, this is the place in Paris for macarons.

 Mariage Freres: Located in the Marais at 30 rue du Bourg, this store has the best teas!

-Au Pied de Cochon, 6 rue Coquilliere: Great brasserie in the old Les Halles market area.
+Au Pied de Cochon, 6 rue Coquilliere: Great brasserie from 1947 in the old Les Halles market area.
 It is known for its onion soup.